ottojost/Thesis_supplementary_data/README.md

 ### 2. Scripts
 Contains the custom computational workflows:
 * **Primer_generating_pipeline.py:** A custom Python script developed to generate primer pairs suitable for RPA with similar forward and reverse primers, using the modified output of PrimedRPA as input.
+The script gives an Excel file as output, containing the new primer pairs and all their relevant information.
+This file was used as the candidate set for DoE design generation.